 The Valley of the Gods is toured by driving FR-242, an unpaved 17-mile-long road that cuts and winds its way through the valley (see above map).
 The rough and sometimes rocky road is suitable for most trucks and SUVs, and even some cars, with a decent ground clearance.
 These vehicles can navigate the route with ease except for those periods during and immediately after heavy rains; a 4×4 vehicle is best used during these periods.
 Without any lengthy stops, it took us about two hours to complete the drive.
 The elevation of the route varies between 4,500 and 5,100 feet.

 Like Monument Valley, the prime attractions of the Valley of the Gods are the numerous red sandstone buttes, mesas, and pinnacles found along the drive.
-The rock formations in the Valley of the Gods aren’t as massive as the ones at Monument Valley, but they are more shapely and interesting with each possessing a unique character and charm.
-As you drive around the valley you’ll want to have your camera ready to snap pictures of the more popular and recognizable formations like De Gaulle and his Troops (to me it looks like a giant foot sticking out of the ground when we approached it from the east), Sitting Hen Butte, The Seven Sailors, Rooster Butte, Santa Claus and Rudolph, Lady in a Tub, Battleship Rock, and The Castle Butte.
+The rock formations in the Valley of the Gods aren’t as massive as the ones at Monument Valley, but they are more shapely and interesting with each possessing a unique character and charm of its own.
+As you drive around the valley you’ll want to have your camera ready to snap pictures of the more popular and recognizable formations like De Gaulle and his Troops (to me it looks like a giant foot sticking out of the ground when we approached it from the east), Sitting Hen Butte, Seven Sailors, Rooster Butte, Santa Claus and Rudolph, Lady in a Tub Butte (aka Balanced Rock), Battleship Rock, and Castle Butte.

 Not surprising, the mysterious formations found in the Valley of the Gods are sacred to the Navajo people.
 The Navajo not only believe that the spirits of their ancestors reside in these sandstone monoliths, but they also believe that they posses the power and strength to aid young warriors going into battle.
 When you come to the valley it’s easy to see why.
 Like armed sentinels keeping watch over the sun and wind-swept valley, the rust-colored formations appear as if they’re waiting to be summoned by those who are in need.